erocrawler/GmAnimato/DATABASE_MIGRATION.md

 ## Migrating Existing Data

-To migrate data from JSON to SQL Server:
+To migrate data from JSON to PostgreSQL:

 ### Step 1: Export Existing Data